 Tomatoes need soil that is rich in nutrients, with a pH level of around 6.5-7.5.
 They will also need to have good drainage and you will need to avoid mucky soil.

 Tomatoes are pretty hardy plants, but they need to be planted in well-draining, nutrient-rich soil.
-If you want to get the best results with tomatoes, you need to make sure the soil is rich with compost, nitrogen, and organic matter.
+If you want to get the best results with tomatoes, you need to make sure the soil is rich in compost, nitrogen, and organic matter.

 Ideally, you will want to have your soil tested.
 It will tell you exactly what your soil needs.
 If you’re having trouble with your tomatoes, you may want to add some compost to the soil to improve the nutrient levels.